 The best brands for tops that hide the belly

-When you are looking for tops to hide your tummy, it can be easiest to have some brands in mind.
+When you are looking for tops to hide your tummy, we have some brand recommendations for you.

 Eileen Fisher: Beautiful long tunics and (sleeveless) vests in natural fabrics that create long and lean lines.
 They have a special line for petites too!